NickLeko/PriorAuthorizationCopilot/PRD.md

 The system is considered complete when:
 - Invariants hold across all tests
 - Missing documentation reliably triggers refusal
-- Letters are grounded, editable, and non-clinical
+- Letters are grounded, editable, and non
-- Audit records fully explain outcomes

-All criteria have been met as of v1.1.

----

-## Summary

-This PRD defines a **deterministic, audit-first administrative decision-support system** for prior authorization readiness.
-The system intentionally prioritizes refusal over speculation, transparency over automation, and governance over predictive performance.

-It is designed to demonstrate **safe, defensible AI system design in healthcare**, not to optimize payer outcomes.